gaia-unlimited/community-workshop3/docs/content/programme.md

-        Selection Functions in Orbits Space: Hans-Walter Rix 30 mn Modelling the Aurora population from a sample of RGB stars: Evgeny Kurbatov 30 mn The Galactic disc structure with an All-sky Red Clump catalogue using Gaia & AllWISE: Shourya Khanna 30 mn Uniting Gaia and APOGEE to unveil the cosmic chemistry of the Milky Way disc: Morgan Fouesneau, 30 mn
+        Selection Functions in Orbits Space: Hans-Walter Rix 30 mn Modelling the Aurora population from a sample of RGB stars: Evgeny Kurbatov 30 mn The Galactic disc structure with an All-sky Red Clump catalogue using Gaia & AllWISE: Shourya Khanna 30 mn

     - day: Tuesday
       time: 10:40 - 11:00